o3de/o3de.org/content/docs/user-guide/features/engine/memory/debugging.md

 1. Save the file\.

 1. Perform a build in debug mode\.
-For more information, see [Building Lumberyard projects](/docs/userguide/game-build-intro.md)\.
+For more information, see [Building O3DE projects](/docs/userguide/game-build-intro.md)\.

 ## Characteristics and Limitations {#memory-management-debugging-hpha-observations-and-limitations}